thindil/steamsky/bin/doc/CONTRIBUTING.md

 `bob tests [amount]`

-Where `[amount]` is how many times the tests should be run.
+The `[amount]` is how many times the tests should be run.
 It is recommended to run them few times in a row to catch all problems.
 Tests will stops if there will be any problem.
 At this moment unit tests are available only on Linux.